-South America a new COVID epicentre, Africa reaches 100,000 cases, WHO says
+South America a new COVID epicenter, Africa reaches 100,000 cases, WHO says

-GENEVA (Reuters) - South America has become a new epicentre of the COVID-19 pandemic with Brazil hardest-hit, while cases are rising in some African countries that so far have a relatively low death toll, the World Health Organization (WHO) said on Friday.
+GENEVA (Reuters) - South America has become a new epicenter of the COVID-19 pandemic with Brazil hardest-hit, while cases are rising in some African countries that so far have a relatively low death toll, the World Health Organization (WHO) said on Friday.

 “The COVID-19 pandemic today reached a milestone in Africa, with more than 100,000 confirmed cases.
 The virus has now spread to every country in the continent since the first case was confirmed in the region 14 weeks ago,” the WHO said in a statement, noting there were 3,100 confirmed deaths on the vast continent.